Skip to content

 The tax burden no one should carry twice

 Germany's tax system is famously heavy.
 Income tax rates go up to 45% for income above €277,826.
-Add the Solidaritätszuschlag (solidarity surcharge) of 5.5% on your income tax, and potentially 8-9% Kirchensteuer (church tax).
+Add the (solidarity surcharge) of 5.5% on your income tax, and potentially 8-9% (church tax).
 Your effective marginal rate can hit 47.5%.

-The India-Germany DTAA (signed 1995, amended 2007) says interest income should be taxed at a maximum of 10% in the source country (India).
+The India-Germany (signed 1995) says interest income should be taxed at a maximum of 10% in the source country (India).
 That's 20 percentage points less than the default.
-On ₹15 lakh in FDs at 7%, that's the difference between ₹31,500 TDS and ₹10,500 TDS.
-You save ₹21,000 per year — roughly €550.
+On ₹15 lakh in s at 7%, that's the difference between ₹31,500 and ₹10,500 TDS.
+You save ₹21,000 per year, roughly €550.

-Germany will still tax the interest income, but you claim Anrechnung (Foreign Tax Credit) for the Indian TDS paid.
+Germany will still tax the interest income, but you claim (Foreign Tax Credit) for the Indian paid.
 The net effect: you pay German rates on your worldwide income, you pay only the treaty rate in India, and nobody gets double-taxed.

 Finanzamt TRC: it varies by Bundesland, and that's annoying